taylorpaisie/2025_GSEMOR_Variant_Calling/docs/index.md

 nav_order: 1
 ---

-# 🧬 2025 GSEMOR Variant Calling Workshop
+# 🧬 2025 GSEMOR Workshop Variant Calling Tutorial

-Welcome to the official tutorial for the 2025 GSEMOR Variant Calling Workshop!
+Welcome to the official tutorial for the 2025 GSEMOR Workshop Variant Calling Tutorial!
 This guide will walk you through the process of identifying genetic variants from raw sequencing data.

 ---